How much does a new boiler cost? Boiler Installation Cost & Price Guide

 If you’re worried about the installation cost for your boiler, then you can spread it by using our finance options.
 You’ll get access to reliable engineers and the chance to pay the cost over up to 24 months without paying a penny in interest.

-Buying a replacement boiler for your home is a major undertaking; it can cost thousands of pounds, so you must make sure that you find the right solution.
+Buying the right replacement boiler is a major undertaking; it can cost thousands of pounds, so you must make sure that you find the right solution.

 Once you’ve found your dream boiler, you need to get it at a good cost.
 It might seem tempting to buy your new boiler from the manufacturer, but you might be able to find better boiler prices if you shop around and see what other retailers have to offer.